-Risk Corridors - The temporary risk corridors program, designed to provide some aggregate protection against variability for issuers in the individual and small group markets during the period 2014 through 2016, applied to Qualified Health Plans in the individual and small group markets both inside and outside of the insurance exchanges.
-The Company received \$4,735,890 from CMS for the settlement of the temporary ACA risk corridor program which has been reflected in net premium income in the statutory basis statements of operations.
+Reinsurance and Risk Corridors - The transitional reinsurance program and risk corridors program were temporary programs which expired at the end of 2016.
+The Company received \$4,735,890 from CMS for the settlement of the temporary ACA risk corridor program which has been reflected in net premium income in the financial statements.
 The details of the years impacted and the amounts received are included in Note 24E 4 and Note 24E 5 below.